Storm00212/Bug-tracker-UI/README.md

 # Bug Tracker

 A modern, project-based bug tracking application for teams, similar to Jira.
-This application features a clean, intuitive Kanban-style board and leverages the Gemini API to assist in writing detailed, structured bug reports.
+This application features a clean, intuitive Kanban-style board and can leverage the Gemini API to assist in writing detailed, structured bug reports.

 ## Features

 - **Project-Based Organization**: Group your issues by project.
 Easily switch between projects via a dropdown menu.
 - **Kanban Board**: Visualize your workflow with a drag-and-drop board for "To Do", "In Progress", and "Done" statuses.
 - **Issue Management**: Create, view, edit, and delete issues through a comprehensive modal.
-- **AI-Powered Descriptions**: Use the Gemini API to automatically generate detailed bug descriptions based on a simple title, including summary, steps to reproduce, and expected/actual results.
+- **AI-Powered Descriptions (Optional)**: If you provide a Gemini API key, you can automatically generate detailed bug descriptions based on a simple title, including summary, steps to reproduce, and expected/actual results.
 - **User Assignments**: Assign issues to team members.
 - **Priority Levels**: Set priorities for issues (Low, Medium, High, Urgent).
 - **Project Creation**: Quickly add new projects on the fly.